oktaytuncay/Kubernetes/kubernetes.md

 Users are the user accounts with which we have access to these clusters.
 For example; admin user, dev user, or user for prod environment.

 Finally, context, marry these together.
-Context define which user account will be used to access which cluster.
+Context defines which user account will be used to access which cluster.
 For example, we could create a context named admin@production that will use the admin account to access a production cluster.

-We're not creating any new users or configuring any kind of user access or autorozation in the cluster with this process.
+We're not creating any new users or configuring any kind of user access or authorization in the cluster with this process.
 We use existing users with their existing privileges and define which user to use to access which cluster.

 This way we don't need to specify user certificates and server addresses in every kubectl command.
 So how does this fit in our example?

 The `server` specification in our command goes into the Clusters section with the name `MyKubeExample`.
 The `client-key`, `client-certificate` and, `certificate-authority` go into the Users section named MyKubeAdmin.
-Next, we create a context specifying to use the MyKubeAdmin user to access MyKubeExample cluster named `MyKubeAdmin@MyKubeExample`.
+Next, we create a context specifying to use the MyKubeAdmin user to access the MyKubeExample cluster named `MyKubeAdmin@MyKubeExample`.

 Let's look at a real KubeConfig file.
-Each of these three sections are an array format that we can specify multiple clusters, users or contexts within the same file.
+Each of these three sections is an array format in that we can specify multiple clusters, users, or contexts within the same file.

 ```properties
 apiVersion: v1